Heirloom Tomato Tarte Tartin

 Step 1: Preheat a fan forced oven to 200C.

 Step 2: Place a medium size pot of water over a high heat and bring to the boil.

 Step 3: Cut a small cross in the top of each tomato and quickly blanch the tomatoes in the boiling water for thirty seconds, which will help to remove the skins.

 Step 4: Remove tomatoes from boiling water and place in a bowl of iced water to stop them cooking.

 Step 5: Remove the tomatoes from the iced water and carefully peel off skins.
-Once they are cool, scoop out the seeds with a small spoon and discard the seeds, being careful to keep the shape of the tomatoes.
+Once they are cool, scoop out and discard the seeds with a small spoon, being careful to keep the shape of the tomatoes.

 Step 6: In a small mixing bowl, mix together the Vino Cotto, sugar and Extra Virgin Olive Oil with the roughly chopped herbs and a small pinch of salt and pepper.

 Step 7: Add the tomatoes and sliced red onions and gently stir to coat them in the mixture.

 Step 8: Line the base of a fourteen centimetre spring form cake tin with baking paper and oil the sides.

 Step 9: Place the tomato mixture in the bottom of pan, packing tomatoes as closely to each other as possible with the presentation side of the tomatoes facing down.